 If you are new to public media, I need to tell you that accountability was the main purpose Current was launched by a group of public TV stations 40 years ago.
 They wanted to make sure there was someone in Washington, D.C., keeping tabs on CPB, PBS, NPR and the FCC.
 We try to do that and of course, now, much more.

 Perhaps my public demand for this information may anger some of my friends and colleagues in public media.
 I honestly have faith that people at CPB and throughout our system are committed to a secure, vibrant and inclusive future for public media.
 I don’t mean to make any enemies or burn any bridges.

 I am trying to use my perch of white privilege, my pen and my passion to be a drum major for racial and social justice.
-Being an ally has my personal and professional mission throughout my career.
+Being an ally has been my personal and professional mission throughout my career.
 But this is not about me.
-I am not trying to center myself at this moment but to seize the moment to advocate for the many people of color who have invested their talent and spirit in our field and others who may aspire to work in public media.
+I am not trying to center myself at this moment but to seize the moment to advocate for the many people of color who have invested their talent and spirit in this field and others who may aspire to work in public media.